USAID-OHA-SI/usaid-oha-si.github.io/README.md

 ## Welcome to Global Health / OHA Github Site

-You can view the live site at [USAID-OHA-SI](https://usaid-oha-si.github.io/).
+You can access the live site at [USAID-OHA-SI](https://usaid-oha-si.github.io/).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Maintenance

-The site is built with Jekyll Templating so all pages could be updated and publish through this repo.
+This repo is used to maintain USAID-OHA-SI's website.
+All pages should be updated and publish through this repo.

 ### Setting up Jekyll on your local host

+GitHub uses Jekyll, a Ruby Gem, to update the website on _github.io_

+For you to preview and test the site locally before pushing your updated code, you will need to install Jekyll.

+Follow these [instructions](https://jekyllrb.com/docs/installation/) to install Jekyll and all the related requirements.

 ### Publishing a tutorial or blog post

 All new publications (tutorials or blog) will be processed as a blog posts and you will need to meet few requirements:

 1. File type

 Markdown files (.md) are recommended

 2. File name

 You post will need to names as follow: YYYY-MM-DD-Sample-Post-Title-Here.md Dashes are used as space markers, so "Sample-Post-Title-Here" will end up as "Sample Post Title Here" Here is an example: